section-engineering-education/engineering-education/content/articles/index.md

 Kernel methods have a wide range of applications i.e;

  - 3D reconstruction
- - bioinformatics
+ - Bioinformatics
- - geostatistics
+ - Geostatistics
- - chemoinformatics
+ - Chemoinformatics
- - handwriting recognition
+ - Handwriting recognition
- - inverse distance weighting
+ - Inverse distance weighting
- - information extraction
+ - Information extraction

-#### 4. Principle Component Analysis
+#### 4. Principle Component Analysis (PCA)
 Principle component analysis is a tool used to reduce data size.
 It allows us to reduce the size of the data without losing much of the information.
 PCA reduces the size by obtaining a combination of orthogonal lines (key components) for real flexibility with very large variations.

 The first major component captures most of the data variability.
 The second main part is orthogonal in the main part and captures the remaining variations, the rest of the first main part, and so on.
 Many principal components are uncorrelated and organized so that a few principal components define most of the actual data variations.